sepideh-shamsizadeh/sepideh-shamsizadeh.github.io/_pages/cv.md

 Work experience
 ======
-* **Sep 2022 - Sep 2023: Research Assistant in Computer vision and Robotics**
+* **Sep 2022 - Sep 2023: Research Assistant in Computer Vision and Robotics**

   University of Padova, IAS-lab, Italy

-  * Proposed an autolabeling framework to annotate people in panoramic videos with their position in the robot's frame, resulted with 15-fold speed up in labeling time.
+  * Proposed an autolabeling framework to annotate people in panoramic videos with their position in the robot's frame, resulting in a 15-fold speed up in labeling time.
   * Expertise in **People Detection and Tracking**, **Sensor Fusion**, **Camera and LiDAR Calibration**, and **Data Annotation**.
   * Supervisor: Professor Emanuele Menegatti

 * **Jun 2021 - Sep 2021: Intern Machine Learning Engineer**